 But life didn’t get better when we moved.

-Life didn’t get better at that point.
-I moved to a worse public housing project called “Northview Heights”.
-I lived there until I was 18 when I left for college.
+In fact, we moved to a worse public housing project called Northview Heights.
+I stayed there until I was 18, which is when I left for college.
 Since then, I’ve only been back three times and none in the last decade.

-To me they all mean the same thing: a fucked up place that I would never want to live again.
+To me they all mean the same thing: a fucked up place that I would never want to live in again.
 The projects destroy the future of most people.
 The following is an effective but gross oversimplification:

 Say something a little too offensive that gets guys in the mood to fight?
 Just say “My bad” and dial it down.
 It’s amazing what an apology can do to cool tempers in the hood.

 In the hood you never know who gives a fuck and who doesn’t.
-While a guy might not have a gun, he might not care about catching an aggravated assault charge.
+People don’t have a lot to lose.

 Since I didn’t know who cared about staying out of jail, I just addressed everyone with basic respect.